Anchor Vault Program: A Deep Dive into Vault Development

 pub state_bump: u8,

-value representing the bump seed for the vault's PDA.
-This ensures the uniqueness and security of the vault's address.state_bump: A
+- vault_bump: A - u8value representing the bump seed for the vault's PDA.
+This ensures the uniqueness and security of the vault's address.

 Bump Seed Explained

-Usage: When creating or accessing PDAs, the bump seed helps in finding a unique address that hasn’t been used yet.
-The value of the bump seed is usually a single byte (
+- Usage: When creating or accessing PDAs, the bump seed helps in finding a unique address that hasn’t been used yet.
+The value of the bump seed is usually a single byte ( - u8), which can range from- 0to- 255.

 impl Space for VaultState {